Apply for PreK and Early Head Start

 Note: The application eligibility, selection and enrollment process is managed centrally at the Office of Early Childhood Curriculum and Grant Management located in Falls Church; not at schools.
 If you a have question about the application process or status please call the main English Line: 703-208-7900 or Spanish Line: 703-208-7901.

 Application and Enrollment Process

-If you cannot submit the application online, you must download, print, complete and submit the form(s) below to our central office FECEP/Head Start/Early Head Start 7423 Camp Alger Ave., Falls Church, VA 22042.
+If you cannot submit the application online, you must download, print, complete and submit the form(s) below to our central office FCPS PreK and Early Head Start 7423 Camp Alger Ave., Falls Church, VA 22042.
 The address is also listed on the application.

 In order to begin the application process you will need to submit the following:

-Please download, print, and complete the application for the FECEP/Head Start/Early Head Start Programs
+Please download, print, and complete the application for PreK and Early Head Start Programs

 2. Copy of child applicant’s birth certificate.